proudparrot2/Avocado-Bot/README.md

-# Avocado-Bot
+# Avocado Bot
-A simple Discord bot with simple commands!
+Avocado Bot is a simple Discord bot, with simple commands!

+**README is under construction**